lynx-x-ray-observatory/soxs/doc/source/index.rst

-There are already a number of successful efforts to create mock X-ray observations, and it is a sensible question as to why it would not have made more sense to adapt one of the existing projects for Lynx simulations.
+There are already a number of successful efforts to create mock X-ray observations, and it is a sensible question as to why it would not have made more sense to adapt one of the existing projects for *Lynx* simulations.
 There are three basic reasons why we have chosen to develop a new package:

-First, SOXS is explicitly geared towards simulating observations of X-ray sources with Lynx (formerly "X-ray Surveyor").
-This tool is designed to provide support for developing a science case for the Lynx mission and help drive the design of the instruments.
-Having a standalone package (that still plays nice with others) that serves as a "one-stop shop" for Lynx simulations simplfies this task.
+First, SOXS is explicitly geared towards simulating observations of X-ray sources with *Lynx* (formerly "X-ray Surveyor").
+This tool is designed to provide support for developing a science case for the *Lynx* mission concept and help drive the design of the instruments.
+Having a standalone package (that still plays nice with others) that serves as a "one-stop shop" for *Lynx* simulations simplfies this task.

 Second, SOXS is being developed in Python, reflecting the growing popularity of the use of Python in astronomy and astrophysics.
 Though there are a number